YARC-Official/docs/Engine.md

 Pressing a fret that is below a currently held one (i.e. pressing Green while holding Red) does **not** count as ghosting, and is allowed.
 If disabled, the player can press whatever they want, and as long as they eventually hit the correct fret within the hit window, the note will be hit.

-When playing with Anti-Ghosting disabled, the sides of the affected highway(s) will display an orange ring near the bottom of the screen.
+When playing a custom Engine Preset with Anti-Ghosting disabled, the sides of the affected highway(s) will display an orange ring near the bottom of the screen.

 ## ♾ Infinite Front-End
 If enabled, HOPOs and Taps can be fretted before they enter the hit window, and will be scored as they enter it.
 If disabled, HOPOs and Taps can only be fretted while they are already within the hit window.

-When playing with Infinite Front-End enabled, the sides of the affected highway(s) will display a green ring near the bottom of the screen.
+When playing a custom Engine Preset with Infinite Front-End enabled, the sides of the affected highway(s) will display a green ring near the bottom of the screen.

 ## 🔃 HOPO Leniency
 This setting dictates the amount of time during which a HOPO note is allowed to take a strum input.
 Strum inside this window, and the strum is consumed; strum outside this window and you'll overstrum, breaking your combo.